s7jaweig/EXML-WS-23-24---Planet-V2/README.md

 The results for Big Ben in London appear contradictory.
 Big Ben is of little interest for the Sliding BlackBox, possibly due to the high density of geocells in central London.
 Several cells offer a view of Big Ben alone, but in combination with the surrounding areas, which are of greater interest for the Sliding BlackBox approach, Big Ben becomes less relevant.
 The telephone boxes and adjacent building in the foreground are relevant to the selected cell.
 In contrast, the Big Ben is of great interest for the Superpixel approach due to its clear association with London.
 The remaining individual superpixels, however, cannot produce satisfactory results on their own and are not associated with London by the neural network.
-This image demonstrates the significance of context, which, on its own, does not have a strong influence (as seen in superpixels), but has a greater overall impact than a single building.
+This image demonstrates the significance of context, which, on its own, does not have a strong influence (as seen in Superpixels), but has a greater overall impact than a single building.
 The importance of context is evident in this image.

 <p>
   <img src="./readme/B_Muenster_combined.png" width="350" />